Medicinal Plants of Hindle Ross

 Questions?
 Call/text Linda at 231-838-1273

-Join the Crooked Tree Art Center of Petoskey for this unique opportunity to participate in an online moderated conversation with Dr. Robin Wall Kimmerer, a plant ecologist, educator, and writer that articulates a vision of environmental stewardship grounded in scientific and Indigenous knowledge.
+Join the Crooked Tree Art Center of Petoskey for this unique opportunity to participate in an online live moderated conversation with Dr. Robin Wall Kimmerer, a plant ecologist, educator, and writer that articulates a vision of environmental stewardship grounded in scientific and Indigenous knowledge.

 Dr. Robin Wall Kimmerer is a mother, scientist, decorated professor, and enrolled member of the Citizen Potawatomi Nation.
 She is the author of The Serviceberry: Abundance and Reciprocity in the Natural World, Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants, which has earned Kimmerer wide acclaim.
 Her first book, Gathering Moss: A Natural and Cultural History of Mosses, was awarded the John Burroughs Medal for outstanding nature writing, and her other work has appeared in Orion, Whole Terrain, and numerous scientific journals.
 In 2022, Braiding Sweetgrass was adapted for young adults by Monique Gray Smith.
 This new edition reinforces how wider ecological understanding stems from listening to the earth’s oldest teachers: the plants around us.